Octagon-simon/octaValidate/README.md

 ### CALLBACKS

-You can now define a function that will execute if there are validation errors or a function that will execute if there are no validation errors.
+You can define a function that will execute if there are validation errors or a function that will execute if there are no validation errors.

-To define a callback, invoke this method and pass in your function as an argument.
+To define a callback, invoke the method below then pass in your function as an argument.

 ```javascript
 //create new instance of the function